Archived Log Backup Statistics

 The Last period section displays the following statistics of log backups per VM for the latest session of the log backup job:

-- The RPO column displays statistics on log processing interval (calculated as described above)
+- The RPO column displays statistics on log processing interval.

-- The Sessions column includes statistics of log backups per VM, calculated as follows:
+- The Sessions column includes statistics of log backups per VM, calculated based on their status: